UPDATED BURIAL PROCEDURES

 - Prayer services at burials will continue.

-- Mausoleum attendance at entombments for non-COVID-19-related deaths remain limited to 10 people.
+- Mausoleum attendance at entombments for non-COVID-19-related deaths is limited to a maximum of 20 people with some exceptions due to occupancy levels.

 - Prayer services for mausoleum entombments for COVID-19-related deaths are to take place outside of the mausoleum.